kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 ### The Imports

-We will need pandas to work with the tabular data, that is stored in a CSV file.
+We will need pandas to work with the tabular data that is stored in a CSV file.
 Pandas is needed for most of the analyzing done.
 One can find information on the commands used in the following, by looking at the pandas docs: [API reference — pandas 1.4.3 documentation](https://pandas.pydata.org/docs/reference/index.html)